Day-z4/Portfolio/README.md

 <br> <br>

 <font size="4.9" font face="Blagovest" color="#DCAAAC">
 <b4> Here is our Arduino Robot, we named her DANA.
-We had some projects using DANA, for example we had to make our robot light up and another project we had to make it "escape."</b4>
+We had some projects using DANA, for example we had to make our robot light up and in another project we had to make it "escape."</b4>
 </font>

 <br><br>